blueYOSHI9000/MarioPartyOverlay/README.md

 # Changelog

+v2.0
+- Added: Option to change the counter highlighting color
+- Fixed: Explanation text being displayed at the wrong spot

 v1.3.1
 - Added: Option to replace the Explanation Text with the Bonus Star names
 - Changed: Everything, counters update immediately and should have less lag overall on slower PCs